ElisaLegnani/LSN_exercises/README.md

 --------------------------------------------------- Folders content ---------------------------------------------------

-* 01: pseudo-random number generation;
+* 01: pseudo-random number generation and sampling of random variables;
-* 02: sampling of random variables and simulation of stochastic processes;
+* 02: Monte Carlo integration and simulation of stochastic processes;
 * 03: sampling techniques applied to economics;
-* 04: molecular dynamics simulations;
+* 04: Molecular Dynamics simulations;
 * 05: Metropolis sampling applied to the hydrogen atom;
 * 06: Metropolis and Gibbs sampling applied to the 1D Ising model;
-* 07: Metropolis sampling for simulations of molecular dynamics;
+* 07: Metropolis sampling for simulations of Molecular Dynamics;
 * 08: Variational Monte Carlo and Path Integral Monte Carlo methods;
 * 09: Genetic Algorithm to solve the traveling salesman problem;
 * 10: Simulated Annealing algorithm and Parallel Computing to solve the traveling salesman problem;